rr1000/slate/source/index.md

 ## Security Awareness and Training - 164.308(a)(5)(i)

 ```
 Catalyze, Inc has a Security Awareness training policy in place that requires new employees and current employees to conduct training upon hire and annually thereafter.
+Minimum training is done annually, with regularly informal security and compliance traning done every other week.

-Catalyze, Inc. proactively assesses and tests for malicious software within their environment.
+Catalyze, Inc. proactively assesses and tests for malicious software within their environment, both infrastructure and workstations.

-Catalyze, Inc. is monitoring and logging successful and unsuccessful log-in attempts to the servers within its environment and that policies are in place requiring audit logging, which includes login attempts.
+Catalyze, Inc. is monitoring and logging successful and unsuccessful log-in attempts to the servers within its environment and policies are in place requiring audit logging, which includes login attempts.

 Password configurations are set to require that passwords are a minimum of 7 character length, 90 day password expiration, account lockout after 5 invalid attempts, password history of last 4 passwords remembered, and account lockout after 15 minutes of inactivity.
 ```